ABOUT Mission: AstroAccess

 General Microgravity Research

-• While our inaugural flight will focus more closely on the above, Mission: AstroAccess crew members on this or future flights may carry out general microgravity experiments that require limited materials.
+• While our flights focus more closely on the above, AstroAccess crew members may carry out general microgravity experiments that require limited materials.
 This supports our goal to demonstrate that disabled crew members can perform the same microgravity experiments as their non-disabled peers.

 Ultimately, this project will serve all, not just benefiting those with disabilities, but making it so that the ideas, experiences, perspectives, and strengths of disabled students, scientists, and space explorers can benefit the world.